People of color face a disproportionate level of health risk compared to white people in the US.

-The cancer mortality rate is 25% higher for Black Americans than White Americans.
-And Hispanics are more likely than White Americans to be diagnosed with cancer at an advanced (and more life-threatening) stage.
-In one study, Black children were between 38 and 95 percent more likely to die of cancer, and Hispanic children were between 31 and 65 percent more likely to die.
+The cancer mortality rate is 25% higher for Black Americans than white Americans.
+And Hispanics are more likely than white Americans to be diagnosed with cancer at an advanced (and more life-threatening) stage.
+In one study, Black children were between 38% and 95% more likely to die of cancer, and Hispanic children were between 31% and 65% more likely to die.

 Why is that?
 In many cases, socioeconomic status.
 Studies have shown that this can play out in a lot of different ways: more frequent exposure to cancer-causing carcinogens, inability to afford transportation and take off work for screenings or treatments, and less access to insurance, to name a few.

 Why is that?
 In part, because people of color are less likely to have access to quality prenatal care.
-And they’re more susceptible to conditions like obesity and heart disease hypertension, which can complicate pregnancy and childbirth.
+And they’re more susceptible to conditions like obesity and heart disease, which can complicate pregnancy and childbirth.

 Black and Latino Americans are three times as likely to get COVID-19 and twice as likely to die from the virus.